Limitations of Conventional Arm and Hand Therapy

 Advantages of ArmeoSpring Therapy

-By providing arm weight support, the ArmeoSpring enables patients to use any remaining motor functions and encourages them to achieve a higher number of reach and grasp movements based on specific therapy goals.
+By providing arm weight support, the ArmeoSpring encourages the patients to achieve a higher number of arm and hand movements based on specific therapy goals.

-The ArmeoSpring enables therapists to deliver higher training efficiency (more hours per day) thanks to self-directed therapy, which may lead to better long-term outcomes.
+The ArmeoSpring enables therapists to deliver higher training efficiency (more hours per day) thanks to self-directed therapy.

 This is possible by reducing the need for continuous therapeutic guidance, thus giving therapists the possibility to supervise more than one patient at a time.
 Furthermore, self-directed therapy enables patients to reach an even higher therapy intensity through extra training during after-hours and weekends.